secretstartups/handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 #### Travel Expenses

-As is detailed in the issue template, details of travel related expenses for conference applications including the cost of travel, lodging, and meals, should still be included in your G&D issue for approval.
+As is detailed in the issue template, details of travel-related expenses, including costs for travel, lodging, and meals, should still be included in your G&D issue for approval.

 However, they must be expensed separately to your G&D claim, following GitLab’s [Travel and Expense policy](/handbook/finance/expenses/#41-travel-related-expenses).
 Add a link to your G&D issue in the claim description.
 Please select `Growth and Development` as the Classification for these expenses, but not as the 'Expense Type'.